New Line Character In C

 world!

 Another important consideration is handling user input that may contain new line characters.
-When reading text from the console or a file, you may need to remove or replace the \n character to ensure that your program handles the input correctly.
+When reading text from the console or a file, you may need to remove or replace the \n character to see to it that your program handles the input correctly.
 For example:

 #include